What is meditation?

 The circumstances present in your life will naturally come and go.
 From small events like the sound of a bell ringing, to longer events, like being in your 40’s.

-When you explore this quiet sense of presence through meditation you continually learn something new and wonderful.
 Over time you intuit that what you really are isn't limited by the constraints of your particular body or mind or era, and is rather quite special!

 There is one observation in particular that I have made, and I don't know if perhaps you might have had a similar experience.
 Often times when I see myself in a photo or in a mirror, the ‘me’ that I see looks different to the ‘me’ I feel myself to be.
 Does that make sense?
-A gentleman I know and love often tells me, he still feels 25 — until he looks in the mirror.
-I suppose this is a similar sort of sentiment to the one i’m trying to share with you.
+A gentleman I know often tells me, he still feels 25 — until he looks in the mirror.
+I suppose this is a similar sort of sentiment to the one I’m trying to share with you.

 I couldn't describe it to you— how I feel myself to be on the inside, because I just get a sense of it.
 But what I can say is that it gives me the reassuring and curious sensation that what I am—what I am in my inner most essential nature, is not limited to my physical body and mental activity.
 I am those things, and I am also so much more.